 This project was shared several years ago in a Quilting Arts Holiday magazine.

-In the magazine I describe how to use the screens (there are also video tutorials available here on my website) and some basic beading techniques.
+In the magazine I describe how to use the screens and some basic beading techniques.
 (You can see lots more beading instruction on my DVD, Bead It Like You Mean It.)

 You can find the issue HERE.
 It is chock full of other fabulous projects for you to create.

 All the techniques used to bead the snowflake are also taught in my on-demand course.
 Available HERE.

 The loveliest of snowflakes!
 It was also fun to read the responses from your previous post.

 EileenSeptember 22, 2014 at 8:22 am